JetBrains/intellij-platform-gradle-plugin/examples/ui-test-example/README.md

 `remote-robot` communicates with the `robot-server` via HTTP protocol, that`s mean you can launch the Idea on remote machines or docker containers to check you plugin with different test environments.

 ### Setup
-In test project:
+In the test project:
 ```groovy
 dependencies {
     testImplementation("org.jetbrains.test:remote-robot:REMOTER-ROBOT_VERSION")
 }
 ```
-In plugin project:
+In the plugin project:
 ```groovy
 downloadRobotServerPlugin.version = REMOTER-ROBOT_VERSION